-Symptoms can include, but are not limited to: developmental delay, hypotonia, movement disorders, feeding intolerances, hyperactivity, expressive speech delay, language delay, seizures, or autistic-like behavior.
-It is encouraged that an individual with any of these presentations be screened for CCDS as early as possible.
+Symptoms can include but are not limited to: developmental delay, hypotonia, movement disorders, feeding intolerances, hyperactivity, expressive speech delay, language delay, seizures, or autistic-like behavior.
+It is encouraged that an individual with any of these presentations is screened for CCDS as early as possible.
 Click here for screening information.

 CCDS patients are frequently misdiagnosed with cerebral palsy as infants and as toddlers.
 Also, as autism or developmental delay in children.

 The exact prevalence of Cerebral Creatine Deficiency Syndromes is unknown.
 Yet, sources estimate that approximately 1% of individuals with intellectual disabilities of unknown origin may have a Cerebral Creatine Deficiency Syndrome.
 It is also estimated that Creatine Transporter Deficiency (CTD) represents the second largest cause of x-linked mental disability behind Fragile X syndrome.